Heriador/SMOULDER/README.md

 ## Technologies

-This project was construct with Nodejs in Backend and Reactjs in frontend
+This project was made with Nodejs in Backend and Reactjs in frontend

 ### Backend
 [See all the code](https://github.com/Heriador/smoulder-backend)